Fly In Fishing Trip FAQ

 Now, here’s where people sometimes get surprised: you’re bringing your own groceries, which means planning and packing.
 Some groups love that freedom.
 Others wish they’d thought it through better and end up eating beans and hot dogs all week.

-One thing that helps a lot of our first-time groups is checking out the meal planning content from our featured guests – we’ve had customers post entire grocery lists and meal plans on YouTube after their trips, and that real-world advice is way more valuable than anything I could write.
-When you become a featured guest after your trip, you’re helping the next group plan better.
+One thing that helps a lot of our first-time groups is checking out the meal planning content from our Packing Guide – with an entire grocery list and meal plans for groups.

 Have you guys thought about your meal plan yet, or is that still on the to-do list?